-- COVENIN food standards specify food additives and contaminant tolerance levels. - MINSALUD, using COVENIN standards, approves food additives during registration. - In the absence of a COVENIN standard for specific food additives, MINSALUD will use guidelines from the Codex Alimentarius to approve additives on a case-by-case basis. - For sausages, ham, meat, and meat products in combination with other foods, the total level of nitrite and nitrate must be indicated. - "Maximum Level of Chemical Residues" is based on the Codex Alimentarius guidelines. - When using monosodium glutamate (MSG), it is useful to specify the level used for MINSALUD's health registration purposes.
+- COVENIN food standards specify food additives and contaminant tolerance levels. - MINSALUD, using COVENIN standards, approves food additives during registration. - In the absence of a COVENIN standard for specific food additives, MINSALUD will typically apply Codex Alimentarius (Codex) guidelines to approve additives on a specific case-by-case basis. - For meat and meat products, sausages and hams, in combination with other foods, the total level of nitrite and nitrate must be indicated. - "Maximum Level of Chemical Residues" is based on the Codex guidelines. - When using monosodium glutamate (MSG), it is useful to specify the level used for MINSALUD's health registration purposes.